Ujstor/portfolio-web/README.md

 # Portfolio Website

-This static website is built with Go and Templ and deployed on AWS Lambda with Terraform.
+This static website is built with Go and Templ, deployed on AWS Lambda with Terraform, and is accessible via a Cloudflare custom domain.

 Complete website in singe binary.